 Candidates end the process by reflecting on all steps of the interview, what they learned about the RA role, how they wish to contribute to the residential community, and how they self-care.

-The 2022-2023 RA application was made available to candidates who attended a Required RA Information Session.
-Our 11 Information Sessions were hosted between November 15, 2021 and January 7, 2022.
+The 2023-2024 RA application will be made available to candidates who attend a Required RA Information Session.
+Our 12 Information Sessions will be hosted between November 14, 2022 and January 6, 2023.
+RSVP links will be added mid-October.